fzyzcjy/flutter_portal/README.md

   This makes showing an overlay as simple as doing a `setState` – which combines nicely with `RestorableProperty`.

-- The overlay has access to the same Theme and the different providers than the widget that showed the overlay.
+- The overlay entry is build with its intuitive parent as its `context`, instead of using the far-away overlay as its `context`.
+Thus, it has access to the same Theme and the different providers than the widget that showed the overlay.

 ## Install